-This creamy chicken and noodles recipe will quickly become your new favorite go-to meal since you will love the crockpot chicken!
+This creamy chicken and noodles recipe will quickly become your new favorite go-to meal, you will love this crockpot chicken!
 It’s such a yummy meal and can be served over pasta, in a sandwich, or even in a wrap.

 Disclosure: This post contains links to items you can purchase that we make a commission on.

 Crockpot Chicken and noodles

 Occasionally, I get stuck with a few chicken breasts I just don’t know what to do with after buying a huge family pack.

 This crockpot chicken and noodles recipe is a no brainer dinner that works PERFECT!!
 The whole family loves it!

 All you have to do here is marinate your chicken, throw in some ingredients, and turn on the crockpot!
 (And cook up the noodles if you’re serving them that way!)

 This dish is truly easy to make, it’s even good for those super busy weeknights when you’d normally be forced to order takeout in order to keep everyone happy.

 You are going to love this delicious creamy chicken dish, just scroll down to get the full recipe!

 What is the best dressing to use?